• Skip to primary navigation

 These heart stamps pass the test with flying colors!

-Related: Looking for more Valentine’s Day art activities?
-Try these DIY Valentine’s Day crayons!
+❤️ Related: Looking for more Valentine’s Day art activities?
+Check out our list of 25+ of the best preschool Valentine’s Day activities.

 A paper plate has puddles of colorful paint each with DIY heart stamps in them.